JaneliaSciComp/Slice_Aligner_OPC/README.md

 # Slice_Aligner_OPC
 This is a Fiji plugin for aligning the 2D + time sequences of bioimaging data.
 This plugin aligns all slices within a 3D stack to a single template slice.
-The template slice is needed to be chosen from a stack.
+The template slice is needed to be chosen from a stack. <br<br>>
 Written by Hideo Otsuna (HHMI Janelia, Scientific Computing Software, Senior Scientist)

 <br><br>